How Athletes Have Benefited From Yoga Teacher Training in the Past

-Returning once more to our blog poster child for inspiration, Lebron has been quoted as saying: “Yoga isn’t just about the body, it’s also about the mind and it’s a technique that has really helped me.”
+Returning once more to our blog poster child for inspiration, Lebron, a yoga teacher training vancouver, has been quoted as saying: “Yoga isn’t just about the body, it’s also about the mind and it’s a technique that has really helped me.”

 Indeed, visualization techniques have been used by elite athletes for decades as a way to enhance performance.
 These mental techniques can be completed as part of training, without even needing to move the body.
 Basketball players might visualize themselves holding the right body position, releasing the ball correctly, and making the perfect shot.
 Distance runners might visualize themselves making it across the finish line.
 With modern science, sports psychologists have been able to evaluate the effects of these techniques on athletic performance.
 More broadly speaking, the practice of focused concentration—or Dharana—has long been recognized as foundational to yoga; it is one of the 8 limbs of yoga described in Patanjali’s Sutras, which date back to around the year 400.

 A growing area of research is on the effects of yoga on the nervous system, which includes application to stress management.
 This is relevant to high performance athletes who need to balance the demands of intensive training schedules against competing priorities like school and relationships.
 Athletes may also struggle with performance anxiety when required to perform in front of an audience or television camera.
 Even at an amateur level, I can relate as I recall those “pre-race jitters” I felt lining up at the start of a road race.